UBC-FRESH/nemora/notes/nemora_modular_reorg_plan.md

 - `fit` alpha complete; results feed directly into upcoming sampling/ingest modules.
 - `ingest` depends on `core`/`distributions` types; plan abstractions now that fit is settled.
 - `sampling` depends on the central registry and fit outputs; schedule right after ingest scaffolding.
-- `synthesis` and `simulations` layer on top of fit + sampling and can follow after alpha milestones.
+- `synthesis` and `simulation` layer on top of fit + sampling and can follow after alpha milestones.
 - Maintain strong unit testing and CI gating at each step.

 ## Open Questions